 An AER is completed by a panel of the Registration Committee.
-The Registration Committee uses a standardized review tool to determine program equivalency.

-The current standardized tool is the Academic Review Tool, 2008 (ART).
-The ART determines substantial equivalence based on the evidence provided in course curriculum in comparison to the "Essential Competencies of Practice for Occupational Therapists in Canada" 2nd Edition, (2003).
+The Registration Committee uses a standardized review tool, the Academic Review Tool (ART), based on the Essential Competencies of Practice for Occupational Therapists in Canada, to determine substantial equivalence of an educational program completed outside of Canada based on the evidence provided in course curriculum.